Vaeshkar/create-ai-chat-context-experimental/README.md

 ## 🎯 What Is This?

-A system that automatically captures AI conversations from multiple platforms (Augment, Claude Desktop, Claude CLI, Warp) and consolidates them into structured memory files for persistent context.
+A system that automatically captures AI conversations from Augment and consolidates them into structured memory files for persistent context.

 ## ✨ Key Features

-- **Multi-Platform Support** - Augment, Claude Desktop, Claude CLI, Warp, Copilot, ChatGPT
+- **Augment Support** - Automatic capture from Augment VSCode extension (other platforms in development)
-- **Platform Selection** - Choose which LLM platforms to monitor
+- **Universal AI Rules** - `.ai/rules/` work across all LLM platforms (Augment, Claude, Cursor, Warp, Copilot, ChatGPT)
-- **Automatic Capture** - Background watchers monitor for new conversations
+- **Automatic Capture** - Background watcher monitors for new conversations
 - **Smart Consolidation** - Extracts decisions, actions, technical work, and context
-- **Dual Format Storage** - AI-optimized (AICF) + Human-readable (Markdown)
+- **AICF Format** - AI-optimized pipe-delimited format for efficient parsing
 - **Git Integration** - Automatic commits for version control
 - **Type-Safe** - Pure TypeScript with 100% type coverage